eXascaleInfolab/PyExPool/README.md

 ## API

 Flexible API provides *automatic CPU affinity management, maximization of the dedicated CPU cache, limitation of the minimal dedicated RAM per worker process, balancing of the worker processes and rescheduling of chains of the related jobs on low memory condition for the in-RAM computations*, optional automatic restart of jobs on timeout, access to job's process, parent task, start and stop execution time and more...
-`ExecPool` represents a pool of worker processes to execute `Job`s that can be grouped into `Tasks`s for more flexible management.
+`ExecPool` represents a pool of worker processes to execute `Job`s that can be grouped into the hierarchy of `Tasks`s for more flexible management.

 ### Job